The work, the standard, the record

 Current role

 Employed at NSK Wholesale Group in the United States.
 NSK has adopted the Medicare analytics methodology across its operating group.
 The methodology was developed before joining NSK using public CMS data on personal time, and remains his personal intellectual property.
+Because the work is self directed and built on public data, it can be advanced independently of any single employer.